rakutentech/leofs_docs/s3_client.rst

 Connect to LeoFS
 """""""""""""""""

-.. note:: You need to rewrite 'Endpoint' and 'Port' as follows:
+.. note:: LeoFS's domains are governed by :ref:`this rule <s3-path-label>`.
+You need to rewrite 'Endpoint' and 'Port' as follows:

 .. code-block:: ruby